lucaruzzola/algae/README.md

 ## Setup

 ### Pipenv
-This project uses [pipenv](https://github.com/pypa/pipenv) to manage its dependencies.
+This project uses [poetry](https://github.com/python-poetry/poetry) to manage its dependencies.
-Please refer to [pipenv's official doc](https://pipenv.pypa.io/en/latest/#install-pipenv-today) for more info.
+Please refer to [poetry's official doc](https://python-poetry.org/docs/) for more info.